Saturday, 31 December 2016

 Glenkinchie

-David's Christmas present to James was a tour of Glenkinchie Distillery near Edinburgh, so thence we journeyed on this fine sunny morning.
+Davie's Christmas present to James was a tour of Glenkinchie Distillery near Edinburgh, so thence we journeyed on this fine sunny morning.
 The Distillery is quite small and neatly laid out, and we were given the tour by a very personable and knowledgeable young man named Tom.
 It has been a long time since we have been on a distillery tour and it was genuinely interesting, even to a non drinker like me.
-At the end there was a tasting session in which James and David partook enthusiastically.
+At the end there was a tasting session in which James and Davie partook enthusiastically.

 In the way home we stopped at a garden centre for tea and scones - it was a great wee day out.

-Monday 26 December 2016
+Monday, 26 December 2016

 Peaceful